learn-co-curriculum/hs-db-demo/README.md

 puma.jungle_id = amazon.id
 ```

 When we created `amazon` it was automatically assigned a unique ID number.

-ActiveRecord provides us with the method `jungle_id=` and we use it to assign
+Because our animals table has a `jungle_id` column, ActiveRecord provides us with the method `jungle_id=` that is available to every instance of our `Animal` class.
+We use this method to assign the id of the amazon to the animal.

-There is one important column that we need to add to the
+###Tux

+All of this is sort of hard to visualize.
+How can we actually see what's in our database to even make sure we're saving data properly?
+There is an amazing gem called `tux` which opens up our database in the terminal and allows us to play around and call all sorts of ActiveRecord methdods.
+To use tux, in the directory where your database is located, you'll want to type `tux`.
+This command puts you into your database, so no command line commands will work.

+If we wanted to see all of the animals we've created, we can call `Animal.all`.
+And for all the jungles, `Jungle.all`.
+If we wanted to see the first animal we created `Animal.first`.
+We can even do things like `Animal.where(:name => "Puma")`, where we're searching for an animal based a value in the name column.

+You can read more about ActiveRecord queries [here](http://guides.rubyonrails.org/active_record_querying.html).